criteo/criteo-api-java-sdk/sdks/marketingsolutions_2024-04/docs/CreativeApi.md

 ## getCreative

-> CreativeResponse getCreative(id)
+> ResourceOutcomeOfCreative getCreative(id)

-Get a Creative from its id
+Get a Creative with its id

 ### Example